kranthimunjam/DSA/problems/src/graphs/GeneralTheory.md

 Topological sorting for `Directed Acyclic Graph (DAG)` is a linear ordering of vertices such that for every directed edge u-v, vertex u comes before v in the ordering.

-**Note:** Topological sorting doesn't work if the given graph has cycle(s).
+**Note:** Topological sorting doesn't work if the given graphs has cycle(s).

 **Algorithm:**
 - Initialize a stack and a visited array of size n.
-- For each unvisited vertex in the graph, do the following:
+- For each unvisited vertex in the graphs, do the following:
 - Call the DFS function with the vertex as the parameter.
 - In the DFS function, mark the vertex as visited and recursively call the DFS function for all unvisited neighbors of the vertex.
 - Once all the neighbors have been visited, push the vertex onto the stack.